 period between potential changes to the MPD, so matching the segment

 length is the correct default.
 However, if needed it can be changed with

-MPD@minimumBufferTime is set to ten seconds.
-This value is how much the client
+MPD@minimumBufferTime is set to ten seconds by default.
+It prescribes how much

 MPD@suggestedPresentationDelay by default is not present in the MPD (except when